awsdocs/aws-kms-developer-guide/doc_source/importing-keys-get-public-key-and-token.md

 You can use the AWS Management Console to download the public key and import token\.

-**Note**
-AWS KMS recently introduced a new console that makes it easier for you to organize and manage your KMS resources\.
-We encourage you to try it at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.
-Please share your feedback by choosing **Feedback** in either console or in the lower\-right corner of this page\.
-The original console will remain available for a brief period to give you time to familiarize yourself with the new one\.
-To use the original console, go to [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.

-### To download the public key and import token \(new console\)<a name="download-token-kms-console"></a>

 1. If you just completed the steps to [create a CMK with no key material](importing-keys-create-cmk.md#importing-keys-create-cmk-console) and you are on the **Download wrapping key and import token** page, skip to [Step 7](#id-wrap-step)\.

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.